Last updated: September 18, 2025 | Originally published: June 18, 2022

 How it’s going: from land shark to best friend

-Now, Vinny is a respectable young adult.
+Now, Vinny is a respectable young man.
 Kathryn did an amazing job with him.
-And she’s been kind enough to help out other puppy parents in our community, offering encouragement and advice based on her experiences.
+And she’s been kind enough to help out other puppy parents in our community, offering encouragement and advice based on her experiences:

 What can you learn from this?